Jetraw/bioformats_jetraw/readme.md

 *path_to_fiji_app/jars/bio-formats/*.

 ## Install Linux
-Follow the same steps as in the previous section.
+Follow the same steps as in the Install Windows section.

 Once the .jar file is correctly replaced, an extra step is necessary.